jackw01/testbot86/README.md

 ![](v100/art-01.png)
 ![](v100/cad.png)

-CAD files are located in the v100 folder (coming soon).
+CAD files are located in the v100 folder.

 Internals are the same as the prototype internals shown below.
 Vertical space has been slightly increased and the chassis has been stiffened.